 Since the adoption of the Kilkenny County Council Adaptation Strategy (2019-2024) the Council has reported annually to the CARO on the delivery of actions.
 The final monitoring report for strategy was submitted to CARO on 5th October 2023.
-The new LACAP, which incorporates mitigation as well as adaptation measures, will replace the adaptation strategy.
+This Climate Action Plan, which incorporates mitigation as well as adaptation measures, will replace the adaptation strategy.